 For the launch of our F:X Pro filter holder Mark III, we were looking for partners who would Filter holder in practice can be put to the test.
 Landscape and nature photographer Marvin Schmidt, who is known for his meticulous and precise way of working, had the opportunity to try out a practical test.
 Good preparation on his part, the creativity he brought with him, a deep understanding of image composition and several years Experience with our F:X Pro series and other products make him the perfect tester.

-The use of optical filters in photography
+The benefits of optical filters in photography

 A summery snapshot with the F:X Pro filter holder Mark III

 The Aim of the practical test The aim was to create a summer beach atmosphere in the local area at the Uerdinger Rhine Bridge in Krefeld.
 The challenge for the photographer: the Krefeld chemical park and the city center.
 With the correct equipment, precise preparation and one creative image composition He wanted to create an aesthetically pleasing shot without the city center and chemical park becoming the focus of the shot.
 What was particularly challenging for him with this shot was the fact that there aren't many places in the area that offer fine sand as a foreground.
 For the most part, only meadow areas or rocks can be found at the location, which from the photographer's point of view would not have created a summery atmosphere at this location.
 At first glance, the options Marvin Schmidt had in this case were correspondingly small.

 Preparing for the shoot: composition and image design